Practice Areas

 Telecommunications

 Our work in this area also includes internet-specific issues.
 Our firm advises and assists clients in settling domain name disputes and other internet-related problems.
 The firm has also assisted various financial institutions on their on-line service to their Middle East clients.
 We have also counseled a major satellite consortium on the telecommunications regulations of the GCC for the sale of telemedicine, tele-education and other telecommunications services.
+We provided advice to Intelsat and to service providers on regulations concerning earth stations, transfer and location and to internet content delivery network companies.
+Our firm was the first to publish articles on telecommunications regulations in the Middle East.

 Labor Law